prateekmohanty63/microfinance/README.md

 ## About this project

-Microfinance is an open source and free platform for structuring loans and setting up financial products in emerging economies.
+Microfinance is an open source platform for structuring loans and setting up financial products in emerging economies.

 ## How to run the project and get started